-For many of us who have experience a pond leak with our pond liners we know all too well the enormous task it is to remove an existing pond liner once a leak occurs.
-For many of us that required of course the water and a safe temporary place for our fish but also involves removing all the surrounding plants, slate, decorations etc. Once the liner is removed we will need to level off and reinforce the earth again behind the liner to insure that during the course of the months the liner does not "settle" and thus begin go lean causing water to escape.
+For many of us who have experienced a pond leak with our pond liners we know all too well the enormous task it is to remove an existing epdm pond liner once a leak occurs.
+For many of us that requires removing the water, finding a safe temporary place for our fish but also involves removing all the surrounding plants, slate, rocks, decorations etc. Once the liner is removed; we will need to level off and reinforce the earth again behind the liner to ensure that the liner does not "settle" to the point that it causes water to escape.
 The whole process is very time consuming.

-An additional benefit of the PondPro 2000 is that you are also able to use it for joining seams.
-The reason PondPro 2000 is so successful is in its curing process.
-As the product dries small bubbles will come to the surface.
-This is the air that would be otherwise trapped between the pond liner and the PondPro 2000 coming to the surface and escaping.
-What is left is an airtight vapor tight seal so the existing pond liner and the PondPro2000 now becomes one with the pond liner.
-No other pond liner repair product in the world has that distinct characteristic.
-This is the reason why PondPro2000 is backed by a 5 year unconditional product warranty.
+An additional benefit of the PondPro 2000 is that you are also able to use it for joining seams once you apply the butyl tape over the seams.
+The key reason PondPro 2000 is so successful is in the chemistry of the curing process.
+The product is catalyst based and if you were to take a cross section of this and look under a microscope you would essentially see small air bubbles come to the surface.
+This is the catalyst forcing up to the surface what would otherwise be trapped air.
+Once the Liquid Butyl cures it forms an airtight seal on your existing epdm membrane.
+This is the reason why PondPro2000 is backed by a 5-year product warranty.
 It is the only warranty of its kind in the industry.